Quadica/woocommerce-mcp-server/README.md

 # WooCommerce MCP Server On The Luxeon Site

-A Model Context Protocol (MCP) server for WooCommerce integration, compatible with Windows, macOS, and Linux.
+Details about the deployment of a Model Context Protocol (MCP) server on the luxeonstar.com website.

 ## Overview